goatbytes/kmmify/README.md

-# kmmify - Kotlin Multiplatform Template
+# kmmify - Kotlin Multiplatform Library Template

-Welcome to Kmmify, a streamlined template to kickstart your Kotlin Multiplatform projects.
-This template provides a foundation for building cross-platform applications sharing business logic across iOS, Android, and Web platforms while allowing for platform-specific implementations.
+Welcome to kmmify, a comprehensive template designed to jumpstart your Kotlin Multiplatform library projects.
+This template simplifies the creation and maintenance of cross-platform libraries, enabling shared business logic across multiple platforms including iOS, Android, Web, and various native platforms like Linux, watchOS, and tvOS.
+Kmmify is the perfect starting point for developers looking to build robust, multiplatform solutions efficiently.

 ![kmmify](.art/kmmify.webp)